15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Mississippi Medicaid and financial aid

-The state provides several important financial assistance programs:
+The state provides several financial assistance programs:

-- Have income below $2,901 monthly
+- Income below $2,901 monthly

-- Possess assets under $4,000
+- Assets under $4,000

-- Require nursing facility level care
+- Nursing facility level care needs

 Mississippi cost of living